gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

       - Run the program: `$ mc`
       - Resize Teleport Connect to see if the panels resize with it
    - [ ] Verify that the tab automatically closes on `$ exit` command.
+   - [ ] Execute `tsh ssh nonexistent-node` in the command bar.
+Verify that you see a new tab with an error from tsh ssh.
 - Kubernetes access
    - [ ] Open a new kubernetes tab, run `echo $KUBECONFIG` and check if it points to the file within Connect's app data directory.
    - [ ] Close the tab and open it again (to the same resource).
-Verify that the kubeconfig path didn't change.
+Verify if the kubeconfig path didn't change.
    - [ ] Run `kubectl get pods` and see if the command succeeds.
-   - Verify that the kubeconfig file is removed when the user:
+   - Verify if the kubeconfig file is removed when the user:
       - [ ] Removes the connection
       - [ ] Logs out of the cluster
-      - [ ] Closes Teleport Connect
 - State restoration from disk
    - [ ] Verify that the app asks about restoring previous tabs when launched and restores them properly.